willklein/design-system-success/slides.md

 If there's anything I hope you'll gather from this talk, I hope you see it's not the design or the code that will make a design system.

-Frankly, to deliver accessible and useful components, it takes the best of us to make that happen.
+Frankly, to deliver accessible and useful components (edit) that serve..., it takes the best of us doing our best work to make that happen.

 But what will make the difference isn't how good we implement, or even deliver.